particle-iot/docs/src/content/support/troubleshooting/common-issues.md

 Give your SIM an extra little push to make sure it's fully in the SIM card holder.
 No need to press too hard--just make sure there's no empty space between the card and the end of the holder.

 ### 3\.
 Try a cold boot
-Remove *both* the USB cable and Li-Po battery from the Electron, so that the RGB LED fully powers off.
-Then, reconnect the Li-Po battery and USB cable--the Electron should reboot and retry the connection sequence.
+Remove *both* the USB cable and Li-Po battery from the {{device}}, so that the RGB LED fully powers off.
+Then, reconnect the Li-Po battery and USB cable--the {{device}} should reboot and retry the connection sequence.

 ### 4\.
 Check the integrity of your SIM card holder
 Visually inspect the SIM card holder.
 Are all of the contacts soldered down?
-Does the holder lie flush against the Electron PCB (printed circuit board)?
+Does the holder lie flush against the {{device}} PCB (printed circuit board)?
 Are any of the pins bent or depressed downwards?

 The first step is to remove the SIM card and gently press down on the metal band.
 The little bit of extra pressure from the band is often enough for the SIM to work properly.